ibexa/documentation-user/docs/creating_content_basic.md

 The new item will be placed under this content in the tree.
 1. Activate **Create** in the upper right corner of the *Dashboard*.
 In this case you will have to select where the content will be located.
 (Enterprise only).
-1. Go to the **Create** tab in the *UDW*.
+1. Go to the **Create** tab in the *Content browser*.
 Here also you'll have to choose a location for the new item.
+1. Drag files onto the *Sub-items box* when viewing any content or activate **Choose files** and select files to upload.
+In this way you can upload files such as images, videos, pdf documents etc.

-Whichever way you choose, when creating a new Content item you always have to select the Content Type first.
+If you choose one of the first three options, you have to select the Content Type first.
+When uploading files the Content Type will be chosen automatically.

 If you are using eZ Enterprise, you will have the *Landing Page* Content Type available for selection.
 This Type requires a slightly different way of creating, [see below](#working-with-a-landing-page).